 The strongest knife available will always be a fixed blade and be full tang.
 What is full tang exactly?
 First of all, let’s first define tang.
 The tang of a knife refers to the blade and how it is connected to the handle.
 The question of what is a full tang is something many people ask and the answer is quite simple.

 Full tang means that the knife is one complete piece of metal as opposes to a partial tang; which means that the blade only comes into the handle part way.

 There are different kinds of partial tang, from half to three-quarters, but even the strongest partial tang is easier to break than a full tang.
 There are certainly some very high quality partial tang knives, but generally speaking in terms of strength, you are always better going with a full tang.

 However, often people will opt for a partial tang because it is cheaper.
 Again ask yourself a simple question: Do I want to be out in the wildness all alone only to have my knife break?
 Full tang is the way to go.

 Deciding what qualities you want in your knife can be a long process but it all starts with asking yourself what you will use your knife for.
-Again there are so many different knifes on the market and if you can define exactly what you need your knife for, your job of choosing a knife will be a much easier.
+Again, there are so many different knives on the market and if you can define exactly what you need your knife for, your job of choosing a knife will be a much easier task.

 Are you looking for a rich and trustworthy resource of expert outdoor tips, gear reviews, and hot survival topics with a heavy emphasis on hunting and fishing?
 Look no further!
 Wilderness Today’s team of dedicated outdoor enthusiasts, veteran hunters, and passionate anglers are here to share their firsthand experience with you.
 With us, there’s no hiking trip too challenging to undertake and no game too sneaky or massive to take down.
 We have some of the best gear recommendations, tactics, and insider advice on the interweb and the utmost respect for nature.